How to Transfer a Certificate of Origin 2026: Step-by-Step Guide

 • Dealer B sells to You.

-We mentioned this before, but it bears repeating.
 If the odometer section is blank, the MVD assumes the vehicle has an unknown history or a broken odometer.
 This can lead to a “Not Actual Mileage” brand on your title, killing your resale value.
+Federal law requires the disclosure for any vehicle fewer than 10 model years old.
+Brand-new vehicles are not exempt; they need a real reading, even if it’s a single digit.

 ↑ Back to contents